mk-Guvi/Mongo-Node/README.md

 6.)In authorQueries.js,create save,findall,findbyId,fineone,findandupdate,findbyfirstname,findonebyfirstname queries and run in terminal using "node src/queries/authorQueries.js" command.Note:import the db connection file and the author schema file.

 7.)create book.js file under models and create the schema for books.

+8.)create BookQueries.js file in queries folder and create the queries for books.Note:import db config,author models file(as we use it for reference) and book models.